Skip to main content

 VERY HIGH PREVALENCE

-Dairy extremely common in Ukrainian cuisine - smetana (sour cream), cottage cheese, butter
+Dairy turns up everywhere in Ukrainian cooking: smetana (sour cream), cottage cheese, butter

 COMMONLY FOUND IN: